 For old-fashioned Jewish cuisine served over the counter, head to the famous Katz’s Deli.
 Matzo ball soup, corned beef or pastrami sandwiches and potato knishes are just a few of the classics on offer.
 Kids will get a rush from the excitement that runs through the deli, and adults will relish in the memory of the famous scene from When Harry Met Sally.
 205 East Houston Street in the Lower East Side; 212-254-2246.

 Want help planning a New York City trip with kids?

-Our Family Vacation Consultants can book accommodations, recommend activities, arrange kid-friendly guides and more.
+Our Family Travel Advisors can book accommodations, recommend activities, arrange kid-friendly guides and more.
 Click to send us a request >

 For ramen noodles with a Yiddish twist, try Ivan Ramen.
 Kids will love specialties such as double-soup shio, silky dashi-chicken stock swimming with thin rye-flour noodles and tender pork belly.
 25 Clinton Street; 646-678-3859

 The gastropub Jones Wood Foundry serves traditional British cuisine with a modern flair.
 You can introduce your kids to fish and chips, bubble and squeak, mushy peas, mackerel, bangers and mash, pot pie, cottage pie and lamb stew.
 At night, particularly on Saturdays, this spot turns extremely lively with hipsters and foodies, so take the kids early — and leave time to try some truly British desserts such as banoffee pie and apple-pear grumble.
 401 East 76th Street; 212-249-2700.

 Yama serves up yummy miso soup and fresh sushi in Union Square.
 122 East 17th St; 212-475-0969.